d48/d48.github.com/_posts/2013-01-21-javascript-ninja-notes---inline-functions.md

 Function literal syntax allows us to supply a name to the declared function by adding a name before the parameter list.
 Another name for this is an inline function.

+Note: inline functions can be named, but those names are only visible within the functions themselves

 {% highlight js %}
 var ninja = {
   // `shout` is an inline function